bilutama/PhonebookOnSpring/README.md

 - Adding new contacts
 - Deleting contacts (without actual deleting records from the database)
 - Switching <importance> of contacts
-- Call table + API for receiving calls by contact
+- Mock calls

 **To run the project**
-- Run Maven Spring Application (H2 In-memory data base will run by default) or
+- Run Maven Spring Application (H2 In-memory database will run by default) or
-- Get Docker
+- Run Docker
 - Run MySQL service from /docker/docker-compose.yml
 - Amend application.properties to use MySQL instead of H2
 - Run Maven Spring Application